 Acute Fowl Cholera and Pullorum Disease (in chickens): Medicate for 6 consecutive days.

-Precaution: For best advice in control and treatment of animal disease, consult a veterinarian.
-Have only medicated water available during treatment, and check carefully to insure adequate drug dosage and water intake.
+Precaution: Have only medicated water available during treatment, and check carefully to insure adequate drug dosage and water intake.
 Cattle and calves not drinking or eating must be dosed by drench or with Sulmet Oblets.
 For best results, treat sick animals individually.

 Medicated cattle, swine, chickens and turkeys must actually consume enough medicated water which provides the recommended dosages.